What Research Do You Need to Do Before Creating A Nonprofit?

 So you want to start a nonprofit, but where do you start?
-The first step is research!
+After asking yourself a few key questions about creating your nonprofit organization, the first step is research!

 According to the Nonprofit Center for Charitable Statistics, there are about 1.5 million registered nonprofits in the United States.
 You need to do your homework to find out what differentiates your nonprofit from these other organizations, and how you can compete.